-- 3. When a product is subject to a system of marketing approval pursuant to Article 9.1 or 9.2 and is also covered by a patent in the territory of that Party, the Party shall not alter the term of protection that it provides pursuant to Articles 9.1 and 9.2 in the event that the patent protection terminates on a date earlier than the end of the term of protection specified in Articles 9.1 and 9.2. - 4.
-Where a Party permits, as a condition of approving the marketing of a pharmaceutical product, persons, other than the person originally submitting safety or efficacy information, to rely on evidence of safety or efficacy information of a product that was previously approved, such as evidence of prior marketing approval in the Party or in another territory, that Party: - shall implement measures in its marketing approval process to prevent such other persons from marketing a product covered by a patent claiming the product or its approved method of use during the term of that patent, unless by consent or acquiescence of the patent owner; and - (b) shall provide that the patent owner shall be notified of the identity of any such other person who requests marketing approval to enter the market during the term of a patent notified to the approving authority as covering that product.
+- 3. When a product is subject to a system of marketing approval pursuant to paragraphs 1 or 2 and is also covered by a patent in the territory of that Party, the Party shall not alter the term of protection that it provides pursuant to paragraphs 1 and 2 in the event that the patent protection terminates on a date earlier than the end of the term of protection specified in paragraphs 1 and 2. - 4.
+Where a Party permits, as a condition of approving the marketing of a pharmaceutical product, persons, other than the person originally submitting safety or efficacy information, to rely on that information or on evidence of safety or efficacy information of a product that was previously approved, such as evidence of prior marketing approval in the territory of the Party or in another territory, that Party shall: - (a) implement measures in its marketing approval process to prevent such other persons from marketing a product covered by a patent claiming the product or its approved method of use during the term of that patent without the consent or acquiescence of the patent owner; and - (b) provide that the patent owner shall be notified of the identity of any such other person who requests marketing approval to enter the market during the term of a patent notified to the approving authority as covering that product.

-ARTICLE 14.10: ENFORCEMENT OF INTELLECTUAL PROPERTY RIGHTS
+ARTICLE 15.10: ENFORCEMENT OF INTELLECTUAL PROPERTY RIGHTS